 The Stewart B. McKinney-Vento Homeless Student Assistance Act protects the rights of all homeless students.
 The Act describes a homeless student as one who:

 - Lives in a car, park, or other substandard arrangement

 - Lives in a shelter

 - Lives doubled up with other persons due to financial hardship

 - Lives with another person due to the death or incarceration of a parent

 - Lives as a youth on their own due to abandonment or runaway status

 Students categorized as homeless/transitional according to the Stewart B. McKinney-Vento Homeless Student Assistance Act participate in this program.

-The director of student services through referrals made by district employees, community members, city agency employees, or self-referrals identifies students.
-The director of student services assists in immediately enrolling these students in school, identifying and providing assistance to meet their academic and non-academic needs, and ensuring that barriers to education are eliminated.
+The director of instructional support, through referrals made by district employees, community members, city agency employees, or self-referrals, identifies students.
+The director of instructional support assists in immediately enrolling these students in school, identifying and providing assistance to meet their academic and non-academic needs, and ensuring that barriers to education are eliminated.